Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

 There's no place where shell script programming is more useful than for the Linux system administrator.
 The typical Linux system administrator has many jobs that need to be done daily, from monitoring disk space and users to backing up important files.
 Shell scripts can make the life of the system administrator much easier!

-- Monitoring System Statistics
-  - One of the Linux system administrators' core responsibilities is to ensure that the system is running correctly.
+One of the Linux system administrators' core responsibilities is to ensure that the system is running correctly.
 So, there are lots of different system statistics that you must monitor.
 Creating automated shell scripts to monitor specific situations can be a lifesaver.

+- Monitoring Disk Statistics
   - Monitoring Disk Free Space: To automatically monitor the available disk space, first, you'll need to use a command that can display that value.
 The best command to monitor disk space is the `df` command.
   - Example for used space of root:
     ```bash